hcarnes/hcarnes.github.io/_posts/2018-08-14-git_subtree.markdown

 permalink:  git_subtree
 ---

 One thing to consider when you start developing an application is the organization of your git repos.
 Mono-repo is an organization structure where all of your code is one repo, and multi-repo involves organizing code across multiple repos.
-When I built Greenthumb Gardens using React for the frontend and Rails for the backend, I used the mono-repo structure, and I nested the client in a folder inside of the Rails API.
+When I built Greenthumb Gardens, I used the mono-repo structure, and I nested the client in a folder inside of the Rails API.

 If you've ever deployed to Heroku, you know that you need a repo for your application.
 Well, I had 2 applications that I needed to deploy (frontend and backend), but I only had 1 git repo.
 This was a problem.
 With that said, this post will explain how I used `git subtree` to deploy my app to Heroku, despite the fact that the client and server were in the same repo.